Skip to content

 Need to know

-In the case CL v Swansea Bay University Health Board & Ors [2024] EWCOP 22, the judge confirmed that the circumstances set out in Section 16 (8) above are not the only circumstances in which the Court of Protection can revoke or vary a Deputyship, and that it has an unfettered discretion.
-This means that powers can also be used, for example, if a person regains capacity, if a Deputy wishes to withdraw due to illness, a more suitable Deputy becomes available, P’s wishes and feelings about the Deputy change.
+In the case CL v Swansea Bay University Health Board & Ors [2024] EWCOP 22, the judge confirmed that the circumstances set out in Section 16 (8) above are not the only circumstances in which the Court of Protection can revoke or vary a Deputyship; powers can be used whenever revoking or varying a Deputyship is in the person’s Best Interests.
+For example, if a person regains capacity, if a Deputy wishes to withdraw due to illness, a more suitable Deputy becomes available, or of the person’s wishes and feelings about the Deputy change.

 The following people do not need permission from the Court in order to apply:

-1. A person who lacks, or is alleged to lack capacity;
+1. The person who lacks, or is alleged to lack capacity;

 2. Where the person is under 18, anyone with parental responsibility for them;

-3. By the donee of a Lasting Power of Attorney for the person;
+3. Someone with Lasting Power of Attorney for the person;

-4. By a Court appointed Deputy for the person;
+4. A Court appointed Deputy for the person;

-5. By anyone named in an existing Court order, if the application relates to the existing order; or
+5. Someone named in an existing Court order, if the application relates to the existing order; or

 6. A Relevant Person's Representative (RPR) making a request to the Court under section 21A for the review of a DoLS.